NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 ### Privacy-aware applications:
 By separating personal data into its own text file, it makes compliance with privacy rules more manageable.

+## Hardware min Recommendation:
+NOTE: its based on your model parameter

+Ram min 24gig or more for play and run AI smoothly.

+CPU I5 gen 8 or Ryzen 5 3500U, that is mandatory or at least better above that specification.

+GPU or IGPU Ryzen AI (7000 series) / Intel core ultra (Meteor Lake) / RTX 2000

+but at all its based on your model, even if you dont have powerfull gpu, you at least can use CPU

 ## Instalation